Ishaan35/SE101-WATLOCK/README.md

 # SE101

 This is our final SE 101 course project in Software Engineering at the University of Waterloo.
-There are separate components to this project separated on different branches (server, front-end, microcontroller code)
+There are separate components to this project separated on different branches (server, front-end, microcontroller code).

 At the center of all purchases and verification on campus is Waterloo’s own NFC (near-field communication) compatible object called the WatCard.
 We thus decided to use the Watcard (campus identification card) to create a university-wide bike sharing system.